 The wash station is intended for uses such as washing up before entering the camper.
-A sprayer, resembling a shower, serves as the outlet and is connected to the fresh water system in the Nautilus Plumbing Control Panel.
+A sprayer, resembling a shower, serves as the outlet and is connected into the fresh water system.

 1. Before using the sprayer make sure the fresh water system is turned on and working properly.
 2. Attach the water hose and sprayer head to the Nautilus plumbing control panel.
 3. Adjust water temperature and pressure by adjusting the hot and cold valves.
-4. When finished washing, turn the water off and drain the excess water from the hose and sprayer head.
-5. Unhook the water hose and sprayer from the Nautilus plumbing control panel and close the compartment.
+4. When finished washing, turn water off and drain excess water from the hose and sprayer head.
+5. Disconnect the water hose and sprayer from the Nautilus plumbing control panel, stow and close the compartment.